ecmwf-ifs/ecrad/README.md

 - `driver` - the source code for the offline driver program

-- `ifs` - source files from the IFS that are used to provide inputs to ecRad (but not used in this offline version)
+- `ifs` - slightly modified source files from the IFS that are used to provide inputs to ecRad, but not used in this offline version except if you compile the ecrad_ifs_driver executable

 - `mod` - where Fortran module files are written